speasley/vue-occasions/README.md

   .mount('#app')
 ```

+This is intended for testing purposes only; it can’t be your birthday every day.
 Be sure to remove the date override once you have completed testing.

-## Options

 ### path